Manuscript withdrawal: Reasons, consequences, and how to withdraw submitted manuscripts

 Consequences of withdrawing a manuscript

-Before you withdraw a manuscript, do keep in mind that the journal editor and reviewers have perhaps already invested significant time and effort in reviewing your manuscript.
+Before you withdraw a manuscript, however, do keep in mind that the journal editor and reviewers have perhaps already invested significant time and effort in reviewing your manuscript.
 In fact, most journals do not encourage manuscript withdrawal.
 Such requests typically attract hefty penalties if researchers are unable to present compelling explanations for their decision.
 Most journals clearly mention their withdrawal policies on their website and editors can impose sanctions or take serious punitive measures, like a ban on the researcher submitting to the journal.
-Therefore, it is important to ensure that the reasons for withdrawal are indisputable and convincing.
+Therefore, it is important to ensure that the reasons for withdrawal are indisputable and convincing, for example if you learn that the current journal is predatory.

 Understandably, withdrawing a research manuscript can be a difficult decision for any researcher.
-However, before requesting a withdrawal, it is important for researchers to carefully consider their options and then communicate the reasons for manuscript withdrawal to the journal in a timely manner.
+However, before requesting a withdrawal, it is important for researchers to carefully consider their options and then communicate the reasons for manuscript withdrawal to the journal.
+For instance, if you discover a significant error, it’s critical to handle the situation quickly.
 This helps to maintain a professional and ethical relationship with the journal going forward.